TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          In that case the remaining columns are not needed.
 By this option you can specify exactly which of the columns you want to display.

+         If used on top of Backend Layouts, this setting controls which columns are editable.
+Columns configured in the Backend Layout which are not listed here, will be displayed with placeholder area.

          Each column has a number which ultimately comes from the configuration of the table tt\_content, field 'colPos' found in the tables.php file.
-         These are the values of the four default columns:
+         These are the values of the four default columns used in the default Backend Layout:

          Left: 1